TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Here are a few reasons why you might consider sustainable bed frames:

-Here are the criteria I used in my research, and that you should also consider when choosing your next piece of bedroom furniture.
+Here are the criteria to consider when choosing your next piece of bedroom furniture.

 Bed frames are usually made from either solid hardwoods, engineered or composite wood (bits of wood glued together), or metal.